cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-From October 2002 the chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt, Germany hosts the English and German web page of CrypTool and the CVS system for the program sources.
+From October 2002 the chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt, Germany hosts the English and German web page of CrypTool and the Subversion repository system for the program sources.

-The CrypTool developer group around Bernhard Esslinger keeps to be the maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
+The CrypTool developer group around Bernhard Esslinger stay in being the maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
 Current steps of the roadmap